celoyd/potato/docs/quickstart.md

 potato fuse --device=cuda 104001008E063C00-{pan,ms}.tif 104001008E063C00-ps.tiff
 ```

 Expect either some kind of reasonably helpful error or a progress bar.
 The M units in the progress bar are megapixels.
-On my 1070 (a GPU released in 2016), it takes a little under 30 seconds; on my CPU alone (`--device=cpu`), it takes 4–5 minutes.
-A fan may turn on.
-All being well, you now have a big, pansharpened output file:
+On my 1070 (a GPU released in 2016), it takes a little under 30 seconds, and similarly on an M4 Macbook (`--device=mps`); on my CPU alone (`--device=cpu`), it takes 4–5 minutes.
+On my Raspberry Pi 3 model B (`--device=cpu --workers=1 --block-side=256`), it estimates about 3.5 hours.
+A fan may turn on, but all being well, you now have a big, pansharpened output file:

 ```console
 user@host:~/potato$ du -h 104001008E063C00-ps.tiff